Dudley: Demography

 The current figure for the population of Dudley is 79,379.
 This figure differs considerably from that given at the 2001 census (194,919), which led to it being considered one of the largest towns in Britain without city status.
 However, this change is not due to large population movements but to a redefinition of the town's boundaries (for example, Kingswinford with a population of over 50,000, included as Dudley in the 2001 census, is now considered a separate town).
 In addition, the 2001 Urban Subdivision included Brierley Hill, which the local authority considers a separate town.
-It also included other local centres such as Sedgley and Gornal.